 8. Stress leads to muscle pain and soreness.
 When you’re under stress, muscles and joints are tense and contracted.
 As a result, you’ll feel all sorts of aches and pains all over your body.

 9. Stress makes you gain weight!
 Your body becomes so demanding when you’re stressed out.
-It needs constant supply of energy to keep it going!
-Your brain tells you to eat more and give you cravings, especially for sweets.
+It needs a constant supply of energy to keep it going!
+Your brain tells you to eat more and gives you cravings, especially for sweets.

 10. Stress ups your blood sugar and blood pressure.
-Cortisol has many effects in your body.
+Cortisol has many effects on your body.
 It suppresses insulin blocking sugar to be put into good use.
-It also narrows the passage of your blood vessels which increases pressure.
+It also narrows the passage of your blood vessels, which increases pressure.

 11. Stress makes you age faster!
 Stress depletes your nutrients and wears out your body faster than normal.
 This deterioration makes your body age faster on a cellular level.
 Yikes!

 12. Stress affects your focus, attention and memory.
-Studies prove that stress kills brain cells by depriving it of nutrients.
+Studies prove that stress kills brain cells by depriving them of nutrients.
 Stress also lowers blood supply to the brain which starves your brain cells.